-The outbreak of COVID-19 forced medical institutions to embrace Telemedicine App Development as an alternative way of providing healthcare services aimed at limiting the exposure of coronavirus.
-Telemedicine Apps with doctor-on-demand features have found great use among hospitals, physicians, patients, and the medical community as a whole.
+The outbreak of COVID-19 forced medical institutions to embrace Telemedicine App Development as an alternative way of providing healthcare services to limit coronavirus exposure.
+Telemedicine Apps with doctor-on-demand features have found great use among hospitals, physicians, patients, and the medical community.

-Custom telemedicine apps have already become a must-have for medical organizations not only due to the pandemic crisis, but also its useful doctor-on-demand functionalities that significantly increase access to healthcare services in areas with medical care shortages, as well as enable clinicians to better and easier manage patients.
+Custom telemedicine apps have already become a must-have for medical organizations not only due to the pandemic crisis but also their useful doctor-on-demand functionalities that significantly increase access to healthcare services in areas with medical care shortages and enable clinicians to better and easier manage patients.

-The telemedicine app development is demonstrating an impressive rise.
+Telemedicine app development is demonstrating an impressive rise.
 Statista’s report shows that, in six years, the global telemedicine market will grow almost four times.
-That means that entrepreneurs have recognized the advantages of doctor-on-demand apps for both doctors and patients and started to massively embrace telemedicine solutions.
+That means that entrepreneurs have recognized the advantages of doctor-on-demand apps for both doctors and patients and started to embrace telemedicine solutions massively.

-Although the terms “telehealth” and “telemedicine” are often used interchangeably, they are not absolute synonyms.
-Telehealth refers to a broad field of medical solutions that are based on telecommunication technologies, whereas telemedicine apps embrace only clinical services employing the use of electronic communications and software to provide clinical services to patients without an in-person visit.
+Although “telehealth” and “telemedicine” are often used interchangeably, they are not absolute synonyms.
+Telehealth refers to a broad field of medical solutions based on telecommunication technologies.
+In contrast, telemedicine apps embrace only clinical services employing electronic communications and software to provide clinical services to patients without an in-person visit.

 Examples of telehealth apps: